futurestudio/hapi-pulse/README.md

 ## Plugin Registration Options
-`hapi-pm2-zero-downtime` passes the options through to hapi’s [`server.stop(options)`](https://hapijs.com/api#-await-serverstopoptions).
+`hapi-pulse` passes the options through to hapi’s [`server.stop(options)`](https://hapijs.com/api#-await-serverstopoptions).
 This way, customize the behavior of `server.stop()`, like the `timeout` before forcefully stopping the process.

 ## Feature Requests
 Do you miss a feature?
-Please don’t hesitate to [create an issue](https://github.com/fs-opensource/hapi-pm2-zero-downtime/issues) with a short description of your desired addition to this plugin.
+Please don’t hesitate to [create an issue](https://github.com/fs-opensource/hapi-pulse/issues) with a short description of your desired addition to this plugin.

 ## Links & Resources